 Avoid using your electric longboards or skateboards in wet conditions.
-More importantly, make sure you’re not charging it in a wet place – and that your chargers are kept away from moisture also.
+More importantly, ensure you’re not charging it in a damp place – and that your chargers are kept away from moisture also.

 Anything Else About E-Skate Batteries?

-For now, we are waiting to see the price drop in LifePo4 batteries as more companies start getting in on it, boosting the competition and forcing more efficient manufacturing processes.
+We are waiting to see the price drop in LifePo4 batteries as more companies start getting in on them, boosting the competition and forcing more efficient manufacturing processes.

 If you have extensive experience, look at what Li-Po batteries can offer you.

-The choice of the best electric skateboard battery for you should be easy at this point.
-If you just want something that works, we think you should go for the Li-Ion battery types without blinking.
+Choosing the best electric skateboard battery for you should be easy at this point.
+If you want something that works, we think you should go for the Li-Ion battery type without blinking.